-IFRS 9 also changes the way credit loss allowances for instruments measured at amortised cost are to be calculated.
-The main change is that for all such instruments, at least the 12m expected credit loss (ECL) must be booked.
-In case a significant increase in the credit risk has to be observed in relation to a certain financial asset, this asset must carry a credit loss allowance based on the lifetime expected credit losses for that instrument.
-There was not a significant increase in credit risk in 2018 and it is observed that the majority of financial assets is in relation to UniCredit BA (which has opted to be measured at fair value, discussed above), while all other receivables against third parties are negligible.
-Therefore, the impact of impairment is deemed to be immaterial.
+Under IFRS 9 credit loss allowances for instruments measured at amortised cost are to be calculated and booked when certain criteria are met.
+In case a significant credit risk increase is observed in relation to a certain financial asset, this asset must carry a credit loss allowance based on the lifetime expected credit losses.
+There was not a significant increase in credit risk in 2020 and it is observed that the majority of financial assets is in relation to UniCredit BA (which are measured at fair value, discussed above), while all other receivables against third parties are negligible.
+Therefore, the impact of any expected credit loss is deemed to be immaterial.